software-development-project-1/software-development-project-1.github.io/material/sprint-2.md

 > "It's great that we now have the basic functionality for managing quizzes!
 What we now need is a way for the teacher to categorize quizzes and student to take the published quizzes.
 >
 > To be able to categorize quizzes, the teacher should be able to add a category.
 A category has a name, for example "Vocabulary" and a description, for example "Questions related to the vocabulary of a language".
 There should be a form for adding a category and a separate page for listing the added categories.
+The categories should be listed in alphabetical order by the category name.
 >
 > The category list should have a delete button next to each category, which can be clicked to delete the category.
 There should also be a link which should take the teacher to an edit form, where they can edit all the information of the category.
 >